awesomebytes/xenorasp/README.md

 ```
 cp linux-rpi-3.10.y/build/arch/arm/boot/zImage /media/YOUR_RASP_BOOT_PARTITION
 ```
-Your boot partition should most probably be named "boot".
+Your boot partition should most probably be named "boot" using raspbian, it's the one that has files like bootcode.bin config.txt or kernel.img.
 Copy the dist to / of sdcard linux filesystem (include and lib is there)
 ```
 sudo cp -r linux-rpi-3.10.y/build/dist/ /media/YOUR_RASP_FILESYSTEM_ROOT